molefrog/wouter/README.md

 ### `useLocation` hook: working with the history

-The low-level navigation in wouter is powered by the `useLocation` hook, which is basically a wrapper around the native browser location object.
-The hook rerenders when the location changes and you can also perform a navigation with it, this is very similar to how you work with values returned from the `useState` hook:
+To get the current path and navigate between pages, call the `useLocation` hook.
+Similarly to `useState`, it returns a value and a setter: the component will re-render when the location changes and by calling `navigate` you can update this value and perform navigation.

+By default, it uses `useBrowserLocation` under the hood, though you can configure this in a top-level `Router` component (for example, if you decide at some point to switch to a hash-based routing). `useLocation` will also return scoped path when used within nested routes or with base path setting.

 ```js
 import { useLocation } from "wouter";